 There is one paid plan with two payment options:

-The difference is significant.
-If you pay monthly, you’re spending almost twice as much.
+The difference is substantial.
+If you pay monthly, you pay almost twice as much.
 The annual plan is clearly the better deal, but does require a larger upfront investment.

 The question is whether the consolidation of all your apps and the time-blocking functionality justify that price.
 For some people yes, for others no.